top of page

 Our Policy - How it resolves the issues and achieves the aims.

-Abandon the assumption of conflict of interest, and legislate so that all parties can only appoint one solicitor.
+1. Replace the assumption of conflict of interest with common interest, and legislate so that all parties can only appoint one solicitor jointly.

 Explanation:

-If b and c have no choice but to appoint one solicitor to represent them, let's call them D, they can all sit in a room and b and c can present their position/goals/evidence to D. D then has only one first step available to them, to immediately propose a final solution.
-This solution has the maximum chance of immediate success, as there is no assumption of conflict of interest, only common interest, and it is a final fair solution, not a biased solution.
+If b and c by law have no choice but to appoint one solicitor to represent them, let's call them D, they can all sit in a room and b and c can present their position/goals/evidence to D. D then has only one first step available to them, to immediately propose a final solution.
+This solution has the maximum chance of immediate success, as there is no assumption of conflict of interest, only common interest, it is an immediate and fair proposal for a final solution, not a biased solution.
 It is likely that only a bit of negotiation and tweaking of the agreement will be required to conclude the matter.
 If there is not agreement after further talks, then D can rapidly rule and make a final legally binding decision in their role as Judge.
-I say rapidly because D already has full knowledge of all aspects of the case, and the law, (which has been greatly simplified), and therefore guides their decision in a simple and clear manner.
+I say rapidly because D already has full knowledge of most or all aspects of the case, and can rapidly gather any further information required as D has immediate access to both b and c.
+Given that the law also has been greatly simplified under our supreme law policy, it therefore quickly guides D's decision in a simple and clear manner.
+We note that in our system of law, everyone will know exactly how it works and their rights, as all of this will be greatly simplified and educated in schools to everyone.
+This means b, c, and D will all know this and be highly motivated to come to a resolution as quickly as possible otherwise they all know D will have to decide upon a solution for b and c.
 This procedure will immediately resolve all the current issues with our law system mentioned above.

-Costs will be equally shared in situations where there is no dispute, such as drawing up contracts.
-If and when things become contentious, from that point on the solicitor in their capacity of judge will award costs.
-When solicitors are presented with a dispute, it is Supreme Law that the dispute is fully resolved, either by mutual agreement between b and c, or a ruling by D.
+Costs will be equally shared in situations where there is no dispute, such as drawing up contracts (or shared in a proportion of b and c's choosing).
+If and when things become contentious, from that point on the solicitor in their capacity of judge will apportion costs.

 Another important benefit is that lesser crimes can be properly defended and enforced, rapidly and simply.
 There maybe millions of small disputes across Britain every year where the victim has no viable recourse for justice.
-Just think about how many instances of rudeness, small unpaid debts, petty thefts and crimes, etc, there are which never come before a solicitor or court, on account of it being far to costly, stressful, and slow.
+Just think about how many instances of rudeness, small unpaid debts, petty thefts and crimes, etc, there are which never come before a solicitor or court, on account of it being far to costly, stressful, and slow to do so.

 In our system, the opposite would be true, if the victim has clear evidence of the crime, it would be dealt with almost immediately, and the perpetrator would pay all the costs of the case, and a fine for breaking the law.
-Lets say that you sell a second hand item you own to a person on your street for £5.
-The buyer takes the item, but ultimately fails to pay you.
-In the current system, no one would ever have any reasonable recourse for such a small amount, but in our system this would be dealt with immediately, and the buyer would pay you, all the costs of the case, and a fine.
-Exactly the same would happen if someone received a rude message or comment (something that is strictly illegal under our supreme law), say on social media (where millions of them are posted every day).
-Everyone in Britain will know exactly how the legal system works, how easy it is to defend their rights, and the consequences of breaking any law in any way.
+Let's say that a shop sells an item to a customer for £5; the buyer receives the item, but ultimately fails to pay.
+In the current system, no one would ever have any reasonable recourse for such a small amount, but in our system this would be dealt with immediately, and the buyer would pay shop, all the costs of the case, and a fine.
+Exactly the same would happen if someone received a rude message or comment, say on social media (something that is strictly illegal under our supreme law).
+There is almost zero recourse for this in our current legal system, and thousands or millions of rude and threatening messages are posted every day on our social media, with no viable and effective action being available to the victims of it.
+In our system the opposite would be true and everyone in Britain will know exactly how the legal system works, how easy it is to defend their rights, and the consequences of breaking any law in any way.
 Would anyone ever commit even petty crime anymore?

-Another benefit is that everyone will know that if something is not resolved properly, even a small dispute, it is liable to end up in front of a judge.
+Everyone will know that if something is not resolved properly, even a small dispute, it is liable to end up in front of a judge.
 The effect of this is to strongly motivate all people to resolve all issues quickly and amicably amongst themselves, without ever going to court.
-The happy irony here is that although it might seem that courts would become flooded with petty cases (there would be the resource to deal with all of these as the perpetrator pays the costs), the trend would be for these cases to be resolved amongst the parties themselves, and never come to court.
+This means instead of courts becoming flooded with petty cases (however there would be the resource to deal with all of these as the perpetrator pays the costs, not the tax payer), the opposite would happen, as the motivation is for these cases to be resolved amongst the parties themselves, and never come to court.
 The environment of Britain would change from having to tolerate all manner of injustice throughout life, to everyone being highly motivated to follow the law, get on with each other, be polite and respectful, avoid all reason for conflict, and where it does occur, resolve it rapidly and amicably.

 Wellbeing and Cost benefits of this policy.

-We estimate that the total costs of simple legal processes, that do not involve dispute, could be reduced to 10% to 20% of what it costs in the current system.
-In cases of dispute going through a full court process, we estimate the costs could be further reduced to as low as 1% or less of the costs in the current system.
-This is because final solution is always proposed, there can be no sending of letters back and forth between B and C. Additionally D does not have to gather or hear evidence (from B and C who do not now exist), as D already has all the facts, and they do not have to research the law, (or case law which does not exist), as they know the law already, on account of it being simple.
+We estimate that the total costs of simple legal processes, that do not involve dispute, could be reduced to 5% to 20% of what it costs in the current system.
+This is because a final solution is always proposed immediately, there can be no sending of letters back and forth between B and C. In cases of dispute going through a full court process, we estimate the costs could be reduced to between 0.1% and 10% of the costs in the current system.
+This is because D does not have to gather or hear evidence (from B and C who do not now exist), as D already has most or all of the facts before the case even begins, and they do not have to research the law, (or case law which does not exist), as they know the law already, on account of it being simple.
+In many cases D might be able to rule immediately thus achieving the 0.1% of the costs of the current system.
 The UK legal services market was worth £44bn in 2022, according to research by IRN Legal Reports, this policy therefore could provide £40bn every year of costs saving that could be redirected for increased standard of living and better public services.
-With our Standardisation & Simplification Policy, this figure could be further reduced, and there would be many other cost benefits associated with a society,
+With our Standardisation & Simplification Policythis figure could be further reduced, and there would be many other cost benefits associated with a society that conducts such a legal system.

 Supporting policies.